Murray: NFL still an option, but focus on Bama

 Even at the time of his signing with the A's -- when it was agreed that he'd play one football season at Oklahoma before reporting to the team -- Murray said he believed he was capable of playing in the NFL.

-"Obviously it wasn't in the air, but I've always thought I could play in the NFL," he said.
+"Obviously it wasn't in the air, but I've always felt I could play in the NFL," he said.
 "I'm a confident guy.
-There aren't a lot of short quarterbacks in the league, but there are a lot of guys paving the way for the transition to not really caring about how big you are, how tall you are.
+There's not a lot of short quarterbacks in the league, but I think there's more guys paving the way for the transition of not really caring about how big you are, how tall you are.
 I've played this game my whole life and I've always felt I could do it."

 That said, he insisted his thought process hasn't changed over the course of the season when it comes to weighing a future in the MLB versus the NFL.